davinaleong/proj-paper-design-system/docs/IMPLEMENTATION_PLAN.md

 ---

-This implementation plan provides a clear roadmap for building a comprehensive, production-ready component library that embodies the Paper Design System's aesthetic and functional goals.
+This implementation plan provides a clear roadmap for building a comprehensive, production-ready component library that embodies Dav/Devs Paper's aesthetic and functional goals.
 The phased approach ensures steady progress while maintaining quality and usability throughout development.